bruienne/bsdpy/BSDPy.md

 Configuration
 -------------

-To function, BSDPy need to be told about a valid network interface to listen on, the boot image network protocol to use and the boot image root path on the host.
+To function, BSDPy needs to be told about a valid network interface to listen on, the boot image network protocol to use and the boot image root path on the host.
 By default it uses **"eth0"**, **"HTTP"** and **"/nbi"** for these settings.
 Configuration of BSDPy is mainly done through environment variables due to its Docker-leaning deployment preference.
 A few basic items like aforementioned required network interface, boot image protocol and NBI root path can also be set using command line flags.
 The complete set of configuration items is as follows, with defaults in square brackets: